carpentries-incubator/logistic-regression-public-health/_episodes/03-fittingLogistic.md

 > 1. NAs are discarded from the `PhysActive` variable.
 > 2. Physical activity (`PhysActive`) is on the y-axis and FEV1
 > (`FEV1`) on the x-axis.
-> 3. This data is shown as a violin plot.
+> 3. These data are shown as a violin plot.
 > 4. The y-axis is labelled as "Physically active".
 >
 > > ## Solution